 I am a Fellow of the Royal Philatelic Society, London.

-As well as numismatics and philately, my interests include playing the piano, ancient languages and oriental board games.
+As well as numismatics and philately, my interests include playing the piano and organ, ancient languages and oriental board games.

 I am ranked as first dan at Go and was British Champion at Shogi (Japanese Chess) in 1988.

 This page is maintained by Vincent West.
 Last updated 24 Aug 2018